playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 The answer to that question is quite complex, but let's answer it in a very simple manner (despite missing a lot of puzzle pieces in a very ["draw the owl"](https://knowyourmeme.com/memes/how-to-draw-an-owl) kind of way).

-Let's take a real way that computers used to (and still ocationally do) represent letters internally: [ASCII](https://en.wikipedia.org/wiki/ASCII).
-ASCII is an older standard for representing letters as different numbers inside your computer.
+Let's take a real way that computers used to (and still do, to some extent) represent letters internally: [ASCII](https://en.wikipedia.org/wiki/ASCII).
+ASCII is an older standard for representing each textual character as a different number inside your computer.
 Take the following (simplified) chart:

 ![An ASCII chart that maps the numbers 64 which is capital A through to 90 which is capital Z and 97 which is lowercase a to 122 which is capital z](./ascii_chart.svg)